sigg3/clean_old_kernels/README.md

 3 ) User aborted

 # TODOs
 * Allow CLI args to control it.
-Args are: use_sudo, remove_all, no_prompts
+Args are: use_sudo, remove_all, no_prompts, keep
+* Implement keep, which is number of kernels to keep (e.g. 4) ./clean_kernels.sh keep=4
-* quiet mode (no prompts, just goes aheads and deletes)
+* quiet mode (no_prompts, just goes aheads and deletes)

 # This is dumb